Inn at Woodhaven

 Find a New Favorite Flower

-Many visitors are surprised to learn that of all the floral varietals, its spindly yellow Goldenrod has claimed the title of Kentucky’s State Flower since 1926.
+Many visitors are surprised to learn that of all the floral varieties, its spindly yellow Goldenrod has claimed the title of Kentucky’s State Flower since 1926.
 If the thought of that gives you the sniffles just thinking about it, the good news is that there are countless options for you to consider.
-Kentucky is a fantastic state for growing a large variety of blooms in every color imaginable during spring and summer.

 On the list of easier-to-care-for flowers, we love the colorful bursts from pentas.
 They’re relatively drought-tolerant, which is helpful with our busy hosting schedule.
 They also do well in a variety of light conditions and seem to do fine whether in a hanging basket, pot, or directly in the ground.

 Another easy plant is coral honeysuckle (also known as trumpet honeysuckle).
 It is a native species in Kentucky and is a beautiful trellis-climbing vine.
 Honeysuckle’s vibrant trumpet-shaped flowers range in color from rich red to coral orange to rich yellow.
-Plus, this flower attracts several varieties of butterflies and hummingbirds to your yard.
+Plus, this flower attracts several varieties of pollinators such as butterflies and hummingbirds to your yard.

 And what Kentucky garden would be complete without roses—one of the icon symbols of the Kentucky Derby.
 At the Inn at Woodhaven, we have several varieties in hues of white, yellow, pink, and red.
 With so many varieties available, we encourage you to explore which ones work best for your property and level of gardening expertise.

-While most people love flowers, not everyone shares the same love of growing them.
-We make that easier for all our guests with our “Romance is Inn the Air” package, which includes roses or a mixed floral arrangement.
 And for a limited time, you can also reserve chocolate-covered strawberries in a heart-shaped box with a bottle of our favorite sparkling Rose.
 It is the perfect addition to your Valentine’s season stay with us.
 Schedule your reservation today.
-And we don’t mean to be presumptuous, but we think our Rose Cottage or Garden Suite may be just perfect for you!

 Leave a Reply